andersblehr/JSONCache/README.md

 Before JSON data is loaded into Core Data, any necessary case conversion is performed on the attribute names.
-The `JSONConverter.casing` configuration parameter tells JSONCache whether to expect `.snake_case` or `.camelCase` in the JSON data.
+The `JSONCache.casing` configuration parameter tells JSONCache whether to expect `.snake_case` or `.camelCase` in the JSON data.
 Case conversion is only done if the JSON casing is `.snake_case`: